 ES-230 Current Topics in Bioethics

 An exploration of a set of current issues such as reproductive technology, research on human embryos and genetic intervention.
 Focuses on ethical and theological implications.
-3 credit hours Spring 2014 S. Wheeler using the case method.
-2 credit hours Spring 2015 Y. Hardman-Cromwell Spring 2017 Y. Hardman-Cromwell
+3 credit hours

 ES-234 Sexual Issues in Parish Ministry